Today I will be sharing two more DIY’s from my Garden Party a few weeks back, Fabric Pots and Garden Prints.

 And I shared how to create a planted ampersand, here.

 Interested in becoming a DYD Insider?
-Sign up below and get FREE printable 2015 CALENDAR as my way of saying THANK YOU!
+Receive a FREE hand lettered 2015 CALENDAR printable as my way of saying THANK YOU after signing up below!

 Receive project highlights, behind the scene info and reader-features delivered right to your inbox!

 Your information will *never* be shared or sold to a 3rd party...
 Spam is no bueno!